Bit-Quill/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ### Loading the Read-Write Splitting Plugin

 The read-write splitting plugin is not loaded by default.
-To load the plugin, set the `wrapperPlugins` connection parameter:
+To load the plugin, include it in the wrapperPlugins connection parameter:
 ```
 final Properties properties = new Properties();
 properties.setProperty(PropertyDefinition.PLUGINS.name, "readWriteSplitting,failover,efm");